mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 rpp config --select "ClassifyType: .*DIFFUSION"
 ```

-## More complex input data selections
+## More complex input data selections using select

 Analysis workflows might depend on more than an individual image series.
 If we do a longitudinal analysis all time points for a patient need to be available for analysis (patient level processing).
 This is also of interest if we require more than one image series, for example a fieldmap and a functional scan, or an anatomical T1 and a FLAIR scan from the same study (study level processing).
 The above glob-style filter will not work in these cases as it only provides a single matching image series as input to the workflow.